-NFL Rumors: Miami Dolphins The ‘Most Obvious’ Partner For Deshaun Watson After He Formally Asks For Trade
+NFL Rumors: Miami Dolphins The 'Most Obvious' Partner For Deshaun Watson After He Formally Asks For Trade

-Deshaun Watson has formally asked for a trade, and the next stop for the Pro Bowl quarterback could be the Miami Dolphins.
+Deshaun Watson has formally asked for a trade and the next stop for the Pro Bowl quarterback could be the Miami Dolphins.

 As ESPN's Adam Schefter reported, Watson made it clear to the team that he wanted out of Houston, reiterating that the new coaching hire had not changed his previous request.